If you are an adoptive parent, YOU need this book.

 About the Author

-Ce Eshelman, LMFT, attachment specialist and founder of The Attach Place Center for Strengthening Relationships in Sacramento, CA, has been in practice since 1987.
+Ce Eshelman, LMFT, attachment and trauma specialist and founder of The Attach Place Center for Strengthening Relationships in Sacramento, CA, has been in practice since 1987.
 Learning from the best minds in the attachment field—Dan Siegel, MD, Bruce Perry, MD, PhD, Bessel van der Kolk, PhD, and others—she works every day with adopted children and their parents.
 Raising her two adopted children into adulthood has given her the insight, humor, and hard-earned wisdom to write with authority and love.